albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 #### (a) Regulatory Authority

-The Federal Election Commission shall, within 180 days of enactment, promulate regulations implementing this Title, including:
+The Federal Election Commission shall, within 180 days of enactment, promulgate regulations implementing this Title, including:

 1. Standards for electronic signature collection systems;
 2. Procedures for resolving ballot access disputes;